Effective Remote Communication: How to Communicate with Your Remote Team

 Post by Samantha Taylor

-Originally published August 24, 2021, updated October 16, 2021
+Originally published August 24, 2021, updated September 10, 2024

-Remote work is rising in popularity, but it has suddenly become the global default due to COVID-19.
+Remote work is rising in popularity but has suddenly become the global default due to COVID-19.
 Many workers in the United States and around the world are finding themselves working remotely for the first time.
 Working from home has many benefits (including stopping a pandemic!), with 77% of remote workers stating that they’re more productive.
 Distributed teams come with a different set of working conditions and one very big, very important challenge: communication.

 Every team strives to have excellent communication.
 Strong communication enables work to flow smoothly, teams to gel, and output to increase.
 Yet, remote communication is distinct from its office-based equivalent.
 What works in-person may not translate well online.
 Therefore, virtual teams must understand and practice effective communication.